-Europe Asia

-4 - 6 weeks 6 - 8 weeks

-Australia South America 8 -12 weeks 6 - 8 weeks
+Europe 4-6 (weeks), / Asia 6-8 (wk), / Australia 8-12 (wk), / South America 6-8 (wk),

-For air shipments, you should allow (in most cases) from 8 - 14 days for a door-to-door transit time.
+For air shipments, you should allow (in most cases) from 8 - 14 days for a door-to door transit time.
 In some cases, you may find shorter transit times for air shipments and (of course) for more remote locations with infrequent cargo service, you may actually find a longer transit time.
 Remember that a cargo air shipment does not travel the same way you might on a passenger flight.
 Air shipments may take a different routing, be subject to capacity delays and subject to delays at customs.
 Your International Relocation Counselor will be able to give you a more accurate transit time based on your specific shipment requirements.

-What should I take with me on the plane and not send in the shipment?
+❖ What should I take with me on the plane and not send in the shipment?

 You should make sure that the following items are not packed by the moving company, but rather taken with you during the move: passports/visas, travel documents, medicines, luggage and travel items.
 In addition, there are certain items that you should hand pack, as no insurance policy will provide you coverage for such items if they are moved as an unaccompanied shipment.
 Such items include jewelry, cash, stocks (or any negotiable instrument), tax returns, medical papers, furs or coin collections (or similar).
 If you do have an extensive collection, check with your moving consultant to see if coverage can be arranged at an extra premium if you cannot take the items with you.